mleshen/migrationissue/src/pages/pieces/written/personalessay/spelling.md

 The first time I became conscious of the racial dynamics of spelling bees was the summer before the Pima County Spelling Bee: in 2008.
 I had just finished the third grade and, in celebration of the beginning of another sweltering, Arizona summer, had retired to my family's living room sofa to watch the 81st Scripps National Spelling Bee on television.

-I had watched televised spelling bees before -- Akeelah and the Bee, an episode of Charlie Brown -- but had never understood the quiet and insidious way race shaped them until that summer, the same way I had watched the Steelers beat the Seahawks during Super Bowl XL two years prior but had not begun to understand the racial politics of football until 2016, when I learned of Colin Kaepernick.
+I had watched televised spelling bees before -- *Akeelah and the Bee*, an episode of Charlie Brown -- but had never understood the quiet and insidious way race shaped them until that summer, the same way I had watched the Steelers beat the Seahawks during Super Bowl XL two years prior but had not begun to understand the racial politics of football until 2016, when I learned of Colin Kaepernick.
 In the years before that, all I knew was that football was all-American, a big deal, and I was to enjoy it, even if I didn't completely understand it.

 Spelling bees, I learned, were to be treated the same way -- until brown kids began to win them.

 Since 1985, there have been 27 Indian American winners of the Scripps National Spelling Bee; 60 percent of winners in the last 35 years have been of Indian descent.
 But 2008 wasn't the first time it happened: it was simply the beginning of a 12-year consecutive streak that, as of 2019, has yet to be broken.
 It was the year Sameer Mishra won the national competition.
-I remember gripping the thick leather arms of the sofa with flushed fingernails that summer as my mother and I watched Mishra follow the recipe all spellers had committed to memory: Say the word once.
+I remember gripping the thick leather arms of the sofa with flushed fingernails that summer as my mother and I watched Mishra follow the recipe all spellers had committed to memory: *Say the word once.
 Spell it slowly.
-Say the word again.
+Say the word again.*

 "Guerdon," Mishra said, "G-u-e-r-d-o-n.
 Guerdon."

 Moments later, wisps of rainbow confetti snowed onto the stage.
 Mishra had won, and his victory would be the first of a 12-year streak of consecutive victories among Indian American spellers.
 It would also usher in an era of questioning the winners' place in America.
 On social media, I'd read angry Twitter users' lamentations of "foreigners" winning the bee, telling them to "go back" to India and calling them terrorists.
 I'd seethe at online comments, made in jest, discussing the contestants' "robotic" demeanors, alleging that these children were fated to the rote office lives of doctors and engineers, pointing out similarities between the convoluted words these children spelled and their own, lengthy last names -- which, like my own, often sounded impossibly tortuous to white ears.
-I'd let Internet gifs and memes comparing these kids to Apu from The Simpsons and depicting their emotionless visages collectively boil a hot, sputtering soup of anger inside me with which I didn't know what to do.
+I'd let Internet gifs and memes comparing these kids to Apu from *The Simpsons* and depicting their emotionless visages collectively boil a hot, sputtering soup of anger inside me with which I didn't know what to do.

 After the competition that year, an Associated Press reporter interviewed Mishra and asked him what he wanted to be when he grew up.